As part of the nitrogen cycle, nitrogen transforms into several different forms.

 Overall, denitrification turns nitrates (NO3) in the soil to nitrogen (N2) which is returned to the air.

-Nitrogen Cycle Highlights
+Highlights of the Nitrogen Cycle

 This whole cycle how nitrogen transforms into different forms continues.
 Bacteria is essential in this process, as well as each process.